-IMPORTANT: You must select four preferences and rank them 1 to 4 (1 = 1st choice).
+IMPORTANT: You must select four preferences; 3 options plus 1 reserve.
 We will endeavour to create a timetable that allows you to study three of your choices as long as you have met the entrance criteria.

-IMPORTANT: When insufficient students select a subject, the course may be withdrawn.
+IMPORTANT: When an insufficient number of students select a subject, the course may be withdrawn.
 We will contact you about this as soon as this becomes a possibility.
 We will withdraw a course when we are satisfied that we have exhausted what we see as the alternative curriculum options.